 From 1-20 East, take Exit # 49.
 Next, take a left and cross back over 1-20 onto Highway 532 North.
 Turn right on Highway 79 towards Homer, then take Highway 79 North though Homer, around the courthouse square stay on Highway 79 North.
 Just past intersection of state Highway 2, take a right onto Highway 520.
 Go eight miles on Highway 520, then turn left onto Bell Hill Road.
 DWCC front gate is approximately half a mile on the left.

 Regular visiting days are Saturday and Sunday only.
 Visiting hours are between 8:00 a.m. and 4:00 p.m.
 However, incoming visitors will not be admitted between 11:00 a.m. and 11:30 a.m.
 Also, no visits start after 3:00 p.m.
-Only six (6) visitors will be allowed in the visiting room to visit an offender at any given time.
+Only six (6) visitors will be allowed in the visiting room to visit an imprisoned person at any given time.
 There will be no visiting on a weekend in which the Sunday is the fifth Sunday of a month.

 All other items must be left in your vehicle.